-Fee Discounts: Children of employees and those on free and reduced lunch are entitled to 50% off participation fees for extracurricular activities for which they are eligible.
+Fee Discounts: Children of employees and those on free and reduced lunch are entitled to 50% off participation fees for school sponsored sports and extracurricular activities for which they are eligible.
 These benefits do not stack.
-Free and reduced lunch fee discounts do not apply to business type activities (eg, before and after school care).
+Free and reduced lunch fee discounts do not apply to business type activities (eg, before and after school care) or activities not directly sponsored by the school.